 The University Today

-Today, Jefferson Medical College is one of the largest private medical colleges in the nation, awarding more than 30,000 medical degrees to nationally and internationally recognized alumni.
+Today, Sidney Kimmel Medical College is one of the largest private medical colleges in the nation, awarding more than 30,000 medical degrees to nationally and internationally recognized alumni.
 Our Occupational Therapy program, offered in the Jefferson School of Health Professions, is ranked among the top ten in the nation by U.S.News & World Report.

 Jefferson's School of Nursing graduates regularly score among the highest in Pennsylvania on national licensure and certification examinations, and we've been educating these clinical nurse leaders for more than 120 years.
 More than 98 percent of graduates in the Jefferson School of Pharmacy who took their licensure exam this year passed the demanding test, and The Jefferson School of Population Health is the first such designated school in the country.